How Long Does it Take to Get a Green Card?

 The total process costs approximately $1,400.
 An experienced immigration attorney can clarify which process pertains to your situation.

-How Long Does it Take to Get a Green Card Through Family
+Getting a Green Card Through Family

-Immigrating to the U.S. is a dream for many, but how long does it take to get a green card through your family?
 Family immigrant visas enable foreign nationals to join their relatives in the U.S. This only applies to immediate family members, such as parents, children, spouses, and siblings.

 For this type of sponsorship, there are annual caps regarding how many individuals are allowed to be processed each year.
 Once the cap has been reached anyone else who is seeking permanent resident status must wait for the next year.
-Therefore, the amount of time required from the beginning of the process to when you receive the green card in the mail varies.

 The processing time for Family Preference Green Cards can last from 1 to 10 years depending on the annual caps and waiting period.
 For example, if the annual cap is 1000 and you are the 1001st individual on the list, the process for your green card begins the next year.
 If you are the 2001st applicant, the process will start after two years.
 This lengthens the entire process to as much as 10 years if there are many applicants.
 An Atlanta immigration attorney experienced in the proceedings and empathetic to your case can further explain.

-How Long Does it Take to Get a Green Card for Parents
+Green Card for Parents

-How long does it take to get a green card for parents depends on how urgent the case is.
+This period of time depends on how urgent the case is.
 Although the Family Preference Immigrant Visas have limits, Immediate Relative Visas do not.
 The U.S Citizenship and Immigration Services (USCIS) provides as many visas as necessary with no yearly quota for immediate family members.

-A U.S. citizen aged 21 or older may wonder, “How long does it take to get a green card for my brother or sister?”
 Each year, 65,000 people receive this type of visa.
 Although annual caps can make the process take a seemingly inordinately long time, this is not always the case.

 The siblings of U.S citizens and their families including spouses and their minor children are granted F-4 visas.
 When there are visas from other categories that are left over for the year, the next category receives them.
 For example, F-1 visas are for unmarried children of U.S. citizens, and their minor children.
 Any unused F-1 visas pass to F-2, which are for spouses and children of legal permanent residents.
 Unused F-2 pass to F-3 to benefit married sons and daughters of U.S. citizens, their spouses, and their minor children.
-Any that are left over are added to the allotment of F-4 visas that are issued to the siblings of U.S. citizens and their spouses and children.
+Any that are leftover are added to the allotment of F-4 visas that are issued to the siblings of U.S. citizens and their spouses and children.

 Generally, Employment Based Green Card processing may take 1 year for visas with low demand and 4 to 6 years for more popular ones.
 To reduce the processing time, make sure that there are no mistakes on the application and documents are all in order.
 Otherwise, the USCIS will return them, thereby further increasing the processing time.
 This is why it is essential to have a knowledgeable immigration attorney on your side.

-Help getting a green card through employment
+Help to get a green card through employment

-The attorneys at Tadeo & Silva Law are dedicated, experienced and here to help you achieve your immigration goals.
+The attorneys at Tadeo & Silva Law are dedicated, experienced, and here to help you achieve your immigration goals.
 Contact our team of trusted immigration attorneys in Atlanta.

 How Long Does it Take to Get a Green Card After Applying